SEKOIA-IO/documentation/docs/xdr/features/collect/assets.md

 | `sekoiaio.assets.user.email.criticality_value` | Set of Integers    | `{0}`                                  |

     !!!
 Warning
-    Only a subset of fields are removed from the ECS event before indexing them, but they can be used in the detection pattern.
-This is the standard behavior to only see "sekoiaio.any_asset.uuid", "sekoiaio.any_asset.name" and "sekoiaio.any_asset.criticality_value" on the Events page.
+    Some of the fields listed above are removed from the events before indexing them, but they can be used in detection and filtering patterns.
+Indexed events will thus only contain `sekoia.assets.*.uuid`, `sekoia.assets.*.name`, `sekoia.assets.*.criticality_value`, `sekoia.any_asset.uuid`, `sekoia.any_asset.name` and `sekoia.any_asset.criticality_value`.

 ## Use Case Example